Wintus/Wikipedia-Blame/README.md

 - Support for both English (en.wikipedia.org) and Japanese (ja.wikipedia.org) Wikipedia.
 - Efficient search algorithm:
 	- Fetches revision IDs using an async generator to handle potentially long histories without loading everything at once.
+- Iterative searching: Automatically populates the 'up to revision ID' field after a successful search, making it easy to find subsequent occurrences by searching again.
 	- Uses randomized sampling (`item-finder.ts`) to prioritize checking likely revisions first.
 	- Fetches revision content in batches (up to 50) as needed.
 - Direct links to the specific revision where the text was found.